 You can export a child’s portfolio anytime, either when they are still active at your centre or after they have been archived.
 This allows you to keep a digital file of all their Stories and Child Notes.

-Once a child is archived, they are removed from your service, so you can no longer access their stories or add to their profile within Storypark.
+Once a child is archived, they are removed from your service, so you can no longer access their stories or add them to their profile within Storypark.
 Exporting their files means you can still access this information externally.
-This means you can now use that space on your centre’s billing plan, for a new child profile.
+This means you can now use that space on your centre’s billing plan for a new child profile.

 What about staff changes?

 Pro tip: If any of your staff are leaving, ensure they share their plans with at least one admin at the centre to ensure they can still be accessed, edited and shared after the author is no longer at the centre.
 They should also publish any draft or pending Stories before being removed.
-Here are recommendations for removing educators from Storypark
+Here are our recommendations for removing educators from Storypark

 As for new staff, just send an invite to their email address to welcome them on board.
 It is important to set up new educators with their own individual email addresses.
 This allows them to have their own account and portfolio.
 Giving new staff access to a previous staff member’s account would mean the previous staff member would lose access to their own portfolio and is not in line with best privacy and security practices.
 Here are more recommendations for welcoming new educators to Storypark.

 Will we lose stories or content we’ve created?